Stealth and spells, learn how to optimise your Deep Gnome character

 Which classes work well for Deep Gnomes?

 Deep gnomes are naturally stealthy creatures meaning they play well for classes that require the use of stealth.
-They also have great magic resistance.
-This is becoming less useful as monster stat blocks become less about spells and more about abilities, but still one of the more useful resistances.
+They also have great spell resistance.
+This is becoming less useful as monster stat blocks become less about spells and more about abilities, but still one of the best resistances available.

 Best classes for Deep Gnomes